Piyushmittal2192/Machine-Learning-in-Practice/README.md

 ```
 #### Imputation
 If the data does not have considerable amount of missing values for the observartions, then we look for <b> Imputation </b> techniques.
 Imputation means replacing the missing ones with a suitbale value.

-1. Numerical Imputation
+- ##### Pros :
+  - Size of the dataset remain same.
+  - Information is not lost when compared to dropping records
+- ##### Cons :
+  - Improper imputation will pass wrong informaiton to model and result in bad predictions.

+1. <b>Numerical Imputation</b> <br>
+When a numerical attribute has missing values, we impute them with numbers.
+There are different numerical imputation methods :
+    - Replace with 0
+    - Replace with mean
+    - Replace with median
+    - Replace with mode
+    - Forecast the missing values using other columns

 -----------------------------------------------------------
 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).